Skip to Content

 Articulation Routes

-• BA (Honours) Education and Social Services, University of Strathclyde
+• Direct entry to 3rd year, BA (Hons) Education and Social Services, University of Strathclyde

 Jobs and further study

-Upon successful completion of this Diploma year, you will progress to the University of Strathclyde.
-Following this you may choose to continue your studies at the postgraduate level.
+If you successfully complete the Diploma, you can move directly to the third year, and upon successful completion, progress to the fourth year of the BA (Hons) programme at the University of Strathclyde.
+Following this you may choose to continue your studies at postgraduate level.
 Examples of courses in which past students have been successful are:

 • Drug and alcohol studies